Lab 12: Regression I: Linear Models#

 In this example, we use logistic regression on a classification problem.
 The target has either a value of 0 or 1.

-This problem can be thought as a regression problem where we imagine there is a probability that decides whether the target is 0 or 1, and that probability depends on the features.
+This problem can be thought of as a regression problem where we imagine there is a probability that decides whether the target is 0 or 1, and that probability depends on the features.

 B1.
 With L2 penalty as regularization (default option)#